Helping Clients Gain Green Cards After Marriage

 Once the foreign national fiancé(e) is issued a K-1, the visa will remain valid for six (6) months from the date of issuance, with only one U.S. entry being permitted under the K-1 visa.
 The intending immigrant and the U.S. citizen spouse will have 90 days within which to get married.

-The process slightly differs if you are the spouse of a U.S. citizen or Green Card holder, as you will gain entry into the U.S. on either a K-3 or an IR1 visa—following the approval of Form I-130.
-For more information, read out in-depth post on Adjustment of Status After Marriage.
+The immigration process slightly differs if you are the spouse of a U.S. citizen or Green Card holder, as you will gain entry into the U.S. on either a K-3 or an IR1 visa—following the approval of Form I-130.

 K-3 visas can help existing spouses live together in the U.S. while waiting for Form I-130 to be approved—this is an ideal option for couples who do not want to remain separated while waiting for their case to be processed.
 A K-3 visa is valid for two years, and you are permitted as many as three entries into the U.S.